-The emission factors and calculation methods for the two NFR codes covered by the chapter were derived using the information available in the literature and a number of assumptions.
-More information can be found at the following web site: http://vergina.eng.auth.gr/mech0/lat/PM10/.
+The emission factors and calculation methods for the two NFR codes covered in the chapter were derived using the information available in the literature and a number of assumptions.
+More information can be found at the following website: http://vergina.eng.auth.gr/mech0/lat/PM10/.